 So you bought an existing bar that was here in this tiny little spot…

 Yep, with a weird licence. [laughs] It was A pub before that, then Melbourne’s first French restaurant, I believe; we had the little guy come in here and give us the gist.

-So then you took it over and it became bar for the city’s bartenders to drink amazing whisky during the early hours of the morning after work.
+So then you took it over and it became the bar for the city’s bartenders to drink amazing whisky during the early hours of the morning after work.

-That’s it because we had a 5 am licence (which is very rare) we could serve the bar folk.
+That’s because we had a 5 am licence (which is very rare) we could serve the bar folk.